 According to the Food and Drug Administration, refrigerated turkey leftovers are usually considered safe to eat within three to four days after initial cooking.

 Remember to store everything properly within two hours of cooking in air tight containers.
-If out for longer than two hours discard the turkey leftovers.
+If out for more than two hours discard the turkey leftovers.

 You need a sturdy bread, nothing too light and airy.
 Focaccia, hard rolls, ciabatta or whole grain breads work well.

-If you don’t have a Panini Pres, you can use a large skillet, with another heavy skillet on top or a brick wrapped in foil works well to create your Thanksgiving Panini.
+If you don’t have a Panini Press, you can use a large skillet, with another heavy skillet on top or a brick wrapped in foil works well to create your Thanksgiving Panini.

-Expert Tips for Making the Best Thanksgiving Panini
+Expert Tips for Making the Best Hot Turkey Sandwich

 - Use Leftover Gravy: Put a cup of leftover gravy on the side for dipping your hot turkey sandwich